 A child standing under a metal pipe frame sprinkling water from multiple angles.

-A new immersive experience in 2024, this structure sprays from all directions!
+Enjoy this immersive experience that sprays from all directions!

 A child standing at a metal water table with thin PVC pipes pouring water onto her hands.